joeyz11/Fritter-backend/README.md

 **Throws**

-- `403` if the user is not logged in
+- `400` if `freetId` is not given
-- `403` if the user is not the author of the freet
+- `403` if the user is not logged in, or if the user is not the author of the freet
 - `404` if the freetId is invalid

 #### `PUT /api/freets/:freetId?` - Update an existing freet